 Mayo Clinic has one of the largest living-donor kidney and liver transplant programs in the United States.

-Across its three sites, Mayo Clinic surgeons have performed more than 7,000 kidney transplants.
-They currently perform approximately 700 kidney transplants each year, including many from living kidney donors.
+Across its three sites, Mayo Clinic surgeons have performed more than 7,400 kidney transplants.
+They currently perform more than 750 kidney transplants each year, including many from living kidney donors.

 Mayo Clinic surgeons perform about 400 liver transplants each year among its three campuses, including many from living liver donors.